5t4david/Web-Design_Challenge/README.md

     * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
 * A ["Data" page](#data-page) that:
   * Displays a responsive table containing the data used in the visualizations.
-    * The table must be a bootstrap table component.
+    * The table will be a bootstrap table component.
 [Hint](https://getbootstrap.com/docs/4.3/content/tables/#responsive-tables)
-    * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
+    * The data will come from exporting the `.csv` file as HTML, or converting it to HTML.
 Try using a tool you already know, pandas.
 Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
 See the documentation [here](https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.to_html.html)

-The website must, at the top of every page, have a navigation menu that:
+The website will have a navigation menu at the top of every page that:

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.